zainabghafoor0/dictionary_benchmark/README.md

 Sorted Vector [N=500000] — Insert: 8806us, Avg Lookup: 386ns, Remove: 763420us
 Unsorted Linked List [N=500000] — Insert: 14175us, Avg Lookup: 821579ns, Remove: 35534888us
 Sorted Linked List [N=500000] — Insert: 14151us, Avg Lookup: 718269ns, Remove: 18453638us

+---

+### Challenges
+- The results are **not exactly the same** as the expected ones given in the lab handout.
+- The **lookup time for linked lists** is much slower in practice because going through nodes one by one takes longer than the “ideal” values.
+- The **vector sorting** step also takes more time for big inputs, so the numbers are higher than the professor’s sample output.
+- For the **last test (Sorted Linked List with N=500000)**, my program did finish but it took a little longer than expected.
+- Even though the numbers are different, the **overall trend is correct**:
+  - Sorted vector lookups are very fast (nanoseconds).
+  - Unsorted vector lookups are slower (microseconds).
+  - Linked lists are slower than vectors, which matches theory.